-The choice of filming aircraft, or ‘camera ship’ is crucial.
+The choice of filming helicopter, or ‘camera ship’ is crucial.
 Our team have many years experience and pride themselves in making the process as simple as possible.

 Whilst we own a wide range of approved mounts, our first choice will always be the 'Squirrel' family of aircraft.
 Widely available around the world, we have a long list of trusted global partners which enable us to source the best camera ship as close to your location as possible.

 Also called the ‘A-Star’, it is the first choice for most types of aerial camera work and is readily available worldwide.
 As a camera aircraft it has smooth aerodynamic characteristics and it is also capable of carrying the larger and heavier Gyro Stabilised systems such as the Eclipse.
 The B2 & B3 models are ideal for shots that require large amounts of power such as a pull-away from a subject.
 They are also capable of working at high altitudes and in high temperatures.